-For modern digital communication systems, the task of automatically removing pauses from speech is currently solved and is reduced to the use of speech activity detection devices, known in the English literature as VAD systems (VAD voice activity detector).
-When pauses are detected. the telecommunications system equipped with VAD stops the audio signal transmission and only broadcasts information about the general description of the background noise present [63].
+For modern digital communication systems, the task of automatically removing pauses from speech is currently solved and is reduced to the use of speech activity detection devices, known in the English literature as VAD systems (VAD stands for Voice Activity Detector).
+When pauses are detected, the telecommunications system equipped with VAD stops the audio signal transmission and only broadcasts information about the general description of the background noise present [63].